radcool510/Buzu/README.md

 ## Support

 If you wish to support the project, you can do so by sharing our work and providing feedback.
-Join our [Discord](https://discord.com/invite/your-discord-invite-link) to interact with the community and contribute.
+Join our [Discord](https://discord.gg/dsshCUBg) to interact with the community and contribute.

-For any inquiries or support, contact us at: support@buzu-emu.org.
+For any inquiries or support, contact us at our Discord Server

 ## License